Essential Liberty (Part 1)

-In the 20th century, the Marbury precedent, in the hands of anarchic judicial activists, would serve to progressively violate the limits of judicial powers outlined in Article III of our Constitution in a frontal assault on the Rule of Law rivaled only by the constitutional disputes leading to the War Between the States.
+In the 20th century, the Marbury precedent, in the hands of anarchic judicial activists, would serve to progressively violate the limits of judicial powers outlined in Article III of our Constitution.
+It thus became an assault on the Rule of Law rivaled only by the constitutional disputes leading to the War Between the States.

-So determined was Roosevelt to enact his social welfare policies in defiance of constitutional limitations on the role of the central government, that in 1937 he sought to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his appointees would give him a favorably predisposed activist majority.
-(It is no coincidence that the term “living constitution” was coined the same year.)
+So determined was FDR to overstep the constitutional limits on the Executive Branch that in 1937 he tried to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his appointees would give him a favorably predisposed activist majority.
+(It’s no coincidence that the term “living constitution” was coined the same year.)

-Roosevelt failed in this attempt to overtake the High Court, but during his unprecedented three terms in office, he managed to appoint eight justices, whose activist interpretation of the Constitution consistently validated his efforts to expand the power and scope of the central government.
+Roosevelt failed in this attempted coup, but during his unprecedented three terms in office (he died 11 weeks into his fourth term), he managed to appoint eight justices, whose activist rulings consistently allowed him to enact his New deal policies, and expand the power and scope of the state – and prolong the Great Depression.

-In effect, Roosevelt had successfully converted the Judicial Branch from one of independent review according to Rule of Law to one of subservience according to political will.
+In effect, Roosevelt had successfully converted the Judicial Branch from one of independent review according to Rule of Law to one of subservience according to rule of men.

 In the decades that followed, the notion of a “living constitution,” one subject to contemporaneous judicial interpretation informed by political agendas, became the standard in federal courts.
 With increasing frequency, judicial activists, jurists who “legislate from the bench” by issuing rulings at the behest of like-minded special-interest political constituencies, were nominated and confirmed to the Supreme Court.